 These rich and fudge-like coconut cheesecake brownies combine an easy homemade brownie batter with a coconut cream cheese swirl.
 I recommend making the cheesecake batter first because the brownie batter thickens as it sits.
 And the thicker it is, the more difficult it is to swirl with the cheesecake.

-- one 8-ounce block (225g) full-fat cream cheese, softened to room temperature
+- 8 ounces (225g) full-fat block cream cheese, softened to room temperature

 - 2 Tablespoons (28g) unsalted butter, softened to room temperature